junxit/us-congress-bills-116/bill.md

 Section 302 (34 U.S.C.
 11201) is amended—

-- **(1)** in paragraph (1), by striking “share of, serious health, behavioral, and emotional problems” and inserting “share of, trauma, serious health, behavioral, social, and emotional problems, and substance use disorder,”;
+- **(1)** in paragraph (1), by striking “share of, serious health, behavioral, and emotional problems” and inserting “share of, trauma, serious health, behavioral, social, and emotional problems, and substance use disorder”;
 - **(2)** in paragraph (2), by inserting “socially, age, gender, developmentally, culturally and” before “linguistically appropriate”;
 - **(3)** by redesignating paragraphs (3) through (6), as paragraphs (4) through (7), respectively;
 - **(4)** by inserting after paragraph (2) the following: